AdlfDmitry/Php-site/README.md

-If i dont edit this repository i`ve got kicked from University :( First step completed , i`ve added button to switch between tables of database to browse
+If i dont edit this repository i've been kicked from University :( First step completed , i've added button to switch between tables of database to browse